 But it's crucial to consult an immigration attorney to find the best route.

-When marriage between a U.S. citizen and a non-citizen spouse ends, the latter may experience a delay or halt in their progress towards becoming permanent residents.
+When marriage between a US citizen and a non-citizen spouse ends, the latter may experience a delay or halt in their progress toward becoming permanent residents.
 This is because divorce can affect the following:

 It's advisable to seek professional guidance from an immigration attorney who understands US citizenship and immigration services.
-They will help you navigate the quagmire quicker.
+They will quickly help you navigate the quagmire.